 The next step after completing all of your pre-license coursework or self-study is to take the insurance exam.
 You will take one exam for each combined line of insurance you wish to carry.
 The Property and Casualty lines are combined into one exam.
-The same is true for the Life and Accident, Health, Sickness, and Disability lines.
+The same is true for the Life and Accident and Health or Sickness.

 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.

 The fee for each attempt of the exams is as follows:

 - Life and Accident and Health or Sickness: $113